inferno-collection/Docs/docs/resources/station-alert/usage/components.md

 ## Lights
 Lights are designed to be placed outside of Stations, and will flash when an Alert is received.
 They can be placed on walls or ceilings, as well as inside.

 ***

+## Status Lights
+Status Lights are designed to be placed outside of Stations, and will flash either red or green depending on the status of the Station.
+When an alert is received, the light will flash red.
+When a message is received, the light will flash green.

+***